GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 # Immediate To-Do List

-- Add another, very extensive set of classifiers, similar to the amount that Chinese has.
-This will take some time to finish.

-An object may be used by a classifier not because it meets the original requirement, but because it bears some percieved similarity with a noun already modified by the classifier. e.g cutting of (shavings, cut lock of hair - an by extension brush) and "dull percussive object" > drumstick > bow (for stringed instruments) > any musical utensils as well as a bow for archery and thus bent elongated shapes - thus a classifier gained a new subset of shapes

-not all classifiers below will be listed, there will be a minimum number, and extra ones wil be added randomly, with a great number generally preferred.
-The extensions will also be optionally added, and one classifier can have many extensions which may or may not appear.

-quanitifer examples for other classifier systems

 MEASURE WORDS
-20. bundle of stick/pole shaped things
-21. barrel of, wagonful of, boatful of, shipment of, items packed into a mode of transport
-22. strand of (hair, smoke, grass, straw)
 23. set of, complete collection of a set number of items
 24. number of revolutions (day-night, seasons, spin of a wheel, crank, winding of rope)
 25. gust of, outburst of (wind, confessions, emotion, truth)